bg-david/DownWitVPP/README.md

 ### Limitations

 - This is a very cursory receipt check.
-It's plausible that it doesn't handle "adoptable apps" (i.e. the pre-installed, but App Store-updatable).
+It's plausible that it doesn't handle "adoptable apps" (i.e. apps that are pre-installed, but App Store-updatable).
 App bundles like Keynote, Pages, and Numbers are examples on a standard new Mac.
 It's possible that configure-to-order "pro" applications available for purchase on new Macs such as Final Cut Pro and Logic Pro are also using the adoptable state.
 More testing needed.

 - This check does not support iPhone and iPad apps running on Apple Silicon. iPhone and iPad apps running on Apple Silicon have information available in "$app/Wrapper/iTunesMetadata.plist" with keys outlining various download mechanisms for the app. e.g. sideLoadedDeviceBasedVPP, DeviceBasedVPP, and B2BCustomApp.
 More research is needed.